katarzynabanaszek/cv/README.md

 ## 🌟 Interests

-New technology, UX, ethology, photography, books & movies, board games, travelling, trekking, balance sports like bouldering, slacklining, trickboarding. <br>
+New technology, AML and KYC, UX, ethology, photography, books & movies, board games, travelling, trekking, balance sports like bouldering, slacklining, trickboarding. <br>
 <br><br>

 I hereby give consent for my personal data included in my application to be processed for the purposes of the recruitment process under the